Symmetric nonnegative forms and sums of squares: Conclusion, open questions and acknowledgements

-The research was initiated during the IPAM program on Modern Trends in Optimization and its Application and the authors would like to thank the Institute for Pure and Applied Mathematics for the hospitality during the program and the organizers of the program for the invitation to participate int the program.
-We thank the anonymous referee for helpful comments that greatly improved this paper and Roland Hildebrand for bringing the article by Terpstra to our attention.
+This research was initiated during the IPAM program on Modern Trends in Optimization and its Application and the authors would like to thank the Institute for Pure and Applied Mathematics for the hospitality during the program and the organizers of the program for the invitation to participate int the program.
+We thank an anonymous referee for helpful comments that greatly improved this paper and Roland Hildebrand for bringing the article by Terpstra to our attention.
+The second author acknowledges support of the Troms\o~ Research foundation und grant agreement 17matteCRMarie.